fvdsn/ZSON/README.md

   - The first byte indicates the type of the entity, the type is a constant numerical value that is encoded as an unsigned 8bit integer.
-This is the only field that is present in all entities encoding.
+This is the only field that is present in all encoded entities.
   - The next bytes may contain the total size of the entity in bytes encoded as an unsigned 32bit integer.
   - The padding consists of zero to 7 bytes of zeroed data that can used to